Interaction between legal systems

 Interaction between Legal Systems acknowledges that law-making and law enforcement are increasingly taking place on various levels: in a global context, in EU context, on a national level and in a private law framework.
 These levels influence each other, sometimes directly, on the basis of a hierarchical relation, but often indirectly, for example through the development of trade customs or through an exchange of legal experience or good practices.

-Looking back on the ILS Lunch Seminar of November
+Looking back on the successful ILS Lunch Seminar of January

 The monthly ILS Lunch Seminars have slowly developed into somewhat of a tradition.
 During this seminar series, all researchers from Leiden Law School ...